DiarmuidLeahy/NavWell-Admin-Console/README.md

 ## Running the service

-This step assumes that you have started the database and the API as described in the API documentation:
+This step assumes that you have started the database and the server as described in the API documentation:

 > Start the database by opening a command prompt and navigating to `"C:\Program Files\MongoDB\Server\3.4\bin"`.
 From there, type
 > `mongod`.
 If you see a message to the effect of `[thread1] waiting for connections on port 27017 `, the service is performing correctly.
 Leave this window open and open a new command prompt.
 From here, navigate to where you installed the API ("navwell/api" or similar) and run `node app`